Applying to the MIM Program

 The electronic submission of application materials helps expedite the review of an application.
 Completed applications are reviewed by an admissions committee in each graduate degree program.
 The recommendations of the committees are submitted to the Dean of the Graduate School, who will make the final admission decision.
 Students seeking to complete graduate work at the University of Maryland for degree purposes must be formally admitted to the Graduate School by the Dean.
-To ensure the integrity of the application process, the University of Maryland authenticates submitted materials through TurnItIn for Admissions.

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
 The office of International Students and Scholar Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services tthe ISSS office offers and contact them with related questions.

 The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
 After receiving an admission decision from the graduate school, admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
 Please see the Graduate Admissions Process for International applicants for more information.